NoirsCodingCorner/simple_neon/README.md

 ---

-### 6. PulsingStarsBackground
+### 9. PulsingStarsBackground
-A dynamic background with pulsing stars and occasional shooting stars.
+A dynamic background with pulsing stars and occasional shooting stars for a truly futuristic ambience.

 ```dart
 PulsingStarsBackground(